If you live in the Midwest, the Pacific Northwest or Canada, you probably experienced a tough winter.

 In my area across from upper Michigan, we got more snow in one day than any day in the past 50 years.
 And did it ever pile up.

 Here’s a picture of my 5-year-old standing beside a typical snowbank.
-She’s had nine days off school so far and, as I write, she’s off again today, downstairs playing with her Legos.
+She’s had nine snow days off school so far and, as I write, she’s off again today.